venomlinux/ports/README.md

 # ports
 Contain all ports used by [scratchpkg](https://github.com/emmett1/scratchpkg)

-All ports are separate into few repository.
-This repository will get sync by `scratchpkg` using a tool called `httpup`.
+All ports are separated into several repositories.
+This repositories will get sync by `scratchpkg` using a tool called `httpup`.
 These are repository exist (for now):

 * `core`:  Ports in this repository is follows BLFS SVN books.